 In Korean universities, our renewals are often based almost solely on student evaluations.
 It’s a well known fact that these evaluations are not an accurate measure of actual teaching ability or student improvement.
 And yet, it’s what many universities use to decide who to renew and who to let go.
-At my own university, it’s the only measurement that they use and you need to be in the top 50%, ranked against your peers or you get the cut.
+At my own university, it’s the only measurement that they use.
+You need to be in the top 50%, ranked against your peers or you get the cut.

 If universities were actually serious about education and having quality teachers, wouldn’t they come observe our classes to see what we’re actually doing?
 Give us some feedback for how to get better?
-Except this isn’t the case and in my 10 years here, I’ve never had an admin or head-teacher come into one of my classrooms, ever.
+Except this isn’t the case.
+In my 10 years here, I’ve never had an admin or head-teacher come into one of my classrooms, ever.
 Doesn’t this stuff happen in other countries?
 It’s not so crazy.

 Just a few thoughts on why Korea isn’t the place for serious English teachers.

 If you do, however, want to get perhaps the easiest job you’re ever going to have in your entire life, consider a Korean university.
 I’ve even written a little book about how to get yourself one of these sweet, sweet gigs.
 If you’re a serious teacher though, be warned.
 This job will eat away at your soul until you have just about nothing left.
 I, myself am leaving before it gets to that point.

 What Do You Think: Is Korea a Good Place for Serious Teachers?

 Is Korea a good place for real teachers?
 Leave a comment below and let us know what you think.